theory/justatheory/content/post/postgres/mini-summit-three.md

     needs pip then *I* should fix it.
 That's what I did for Patroni.
 I added lots of packages to our Git repo just to be able to support Patroni.

-    *   *Ian Stanton* in chag: Need to drop, thank you Devrim!
+    *   *Ian Stanton* in chat: Need to drop, thank you Devrim!

     *   *Jeremy S* in chat, replying to "How do you handle Pl...": A lot of larger companies have inventory management and risk control processes